Michael-Fenn/Michael-Fenn.github.io/portfolio.markdown

 This is a Discord bot that will return embedded search results based on the user's input.
 The bot uses the Lego Universe Fandom Wiki API.
 Built using Javascript.

 ![Discord Bot](/assets/images/discordBot.PNG)

+## UNCC Heatmap

+Displays foot traffic based off router log data provided by the University.
+The data covers a period from 2019-2021 and is not a real time feed, but rather an average of what the traffic normally looks like.
+Site is hosted at 4155-group1.pages.dev.